-▲ CAUTION Beware of injuries by using proper lifting techniques, notably by using your legs to lift instead of your back.
+A CAUTION Beware of injuries by using proper lifting techniques, notably using your legs force.
 Do not attempt to lift the rear of vehicle if it is above your limits.
 Use appropriate lifting device or have assistance to share lifting stress if possible.